Coins of the Indian rupee: 2007 Hasta Mudra Series

-In 2007 RBI issued a new series of Coins, The Hasta Mudra Series, in coins of 50 paisa, 1 rupee and 2 rupee denominations.
-These coins are stainless steel and feature various Hasta Mudras (hand gestures in Indian Classical dance).
-The 5 rupee piece that features waves in its design was also issued in 2007, along with a new 10 rupee coin.
-However, the design of the 10 rupee piece changed in 2008.
-The 5 rupee coin design was again reverted to the previous design, though it was issued in Nickel-brass instead of Copper-nickel.
-However, these 5 rupee and 10 rupee coins were not the part of the Hasta Mudra series.
+In 2007, the RBI issued a new series of coins known as the Hasta Mudra Series in the 50 paise, 1 rupee, and 2 rupee denominations.
+These stainless steel coins featured various Hasta Mudras (hand gestures used in Indian classical dance).
+The 5 rupee coin with a wave motif was also introduced in 2007, along with a new 10 rupee coin.
+However, the design of the 10 rupee coin was changed in 2008.
+The design of the 5 rupee coin was subsequently reverted to the previous type, although it was struck in nickel-brass instead of copper-nickel.
+However, these 5 rupee and 10 rupee coins were not part of the Hasta Mudra Series.